sindresorhus/eslint-formatter-pretty/readme.md

 - Sorts results by severity.
 - Stylizes inline codeblocks in messages.
 - Command-click a rule ID to open its docs.
-- Command-click a header to reveal the first error in your editor. *(iTerm-only)*
+- Click a filename header to open the file in your editor.

 ## Install